-The post-fader digital and analog monitor output levels can be controlled by way of a large, easy-to-use rotary control.
+The level of the channels associated with the monitor output can be controlled by way of a large, easy-to-use rotary control.
 The control, actually a digital encoder, allows level selection in precise 0.5-dB steps.
-The auto mute all function causes the post-fader digital and analog monitor output channels to automatically mute whenever the output level control reaches maximum attenuation.
-Using the reference level function, the post-fader digital and analog monitor output levels can be set to a pre-configured value.
-This is provided for audio-with-picture applications that require a specific monitor output level.
+The auto mute all function causes the monitor output channels to automatically mute whenever the output level control reaches maximum attenuation.
+Using the reference level function, the monitor output level can be set to a pre-configured value.
+This is provided for audio-withpicture applications that require a specific monitor output level.
 The reference level is easily configured by taking an electronic "snapshot" of the desired monitor output level.
-For user confirmation, the 4-digit LED display will show the level of the post-fader digital and analog monitor output channels.
+For user confirmation, the 4-digit LED display will show the level of the monitor output channels.
 To match the needs of a facility, the display can be configured to show either the attenuation level or the sound pressure level (SPL).

-The dim function allows the post-fader digital and analog monitor output levels to be reduced by a fixed dB amount.
+The dim function allows the monitor output level to be reduced by a fixed dB amount.
 The dim level is configured from among four available values.
-A mute all function allows the post-fader digital and analog monitor output channels to be simultaneously muted.
+A mute all function allows the monitor output channels to be simultaneously muted.
 The input mute/solo section allows an input channel to be muted or monitored as desired.
 Multiple channels can also be simultaneously selected for muting or "soloing."

 Two output mute functions are also provided.
-One button allows the seven main channels of the post-fader digital and analog monitor outputs to be muted.
-A second button allows the subwoofer (SUB) channels of the post-fader digital and analog monitor outputs to be muted.
-The output mute functions, along with the input mute/ solo function, allow a user complete flexibility when checking an input source and its path to the loudspeaker system(s).
+One button allows the seven main channels of the monitor output to be muted.
+A second button allows the subwoofer (SUB) channel of the monitor output to be muted.
+The output mute functions, along with the input mute/solo function, allow a user complete flexibility when checking an input source and its path to the loudspeaker system.
 These mute and solo resources are crucial in a multichannel environment, especially when signals are passing through the bass management function.

 Three downmix functions allow the selected input source to be checked for compatibility with common audio channel formats.
 This can help ensure that surround and stereo mixes correctly "fold down" into formats that utilize less channels than the original.
 Errors can be quickly identified and then corrected.
-The downmix functions.
-To 5.1 and To Stereo, apply only to the two surround (7.1) sources.
+The downmix functions, To 5.1 and To Stereo, apply only to the two surround (7.1) sources.
 The To Mono downmix function applies to the surround and stereo inputs.
 Several of the downmix parameters can be configured to best meet the needs of an application.
-The downmix functions always impact the post-fader digital and analog monitor outputs.
-A configuration setting allows the pre-fader digital monitor output to be selected for pre- or post-downmix operation.

 For flexibility, the StudioComm for Surround system is designed to easily integrate with equipment such as production intercom systems, on-air or recording tally signals, and audio consoles.
-Two remote-control inputs provide access to the mute all and dim functions.
-By providing access to these functions, talkback or slate activity from an audio console or other communications system can control the level of the post-fader digital and analog monitor outputs.
+Two remotecontrol inputs provide access to the mute all and dim functions.
+By providing access to these functions, talkback or slate activity from an audio console or other communications system can control the level of the monitor outputs.